By Richard / DSC, Matrix Audio, Review, Dedicated Source Components / April 8, 2021

 I was a bit skeptical that the technology would do anything substantial to my system, but it really took the inherent qualities in my DACs and presented new baselines of the products, making me a believer in USB to i2S audio technology.

-Before purchasing the Matrix X-SPDIF 2 usb audio device, I’d recommend reading my article on the Singxer SU-6, as I feel it offers some improvements over the Matrix X-SPDIF 2.
+Before purchasing the Matrix X-SPDIF 2, I’d recommend reading my article on the Singxer SU-6, as I feel it offers some insights into making a more informed decision as to which device may work for you.

 Hats off to the folks at Matrix Audio for making this possible!